hannaliebl/hannaliebl.com/content/blog/welcome-to-my-new-hugo-powered-site.md

 featured_img = "/img/hugo-thumbnail.jpeg"
 tags = ["Hugo", "Web Design"]
-title = "Welcome to My New Hugo-Powered Site"
+title = "Welcome to My New Hugo-Powered Site" summary = "Read about my new site, running on Hugo, a Golang-based static site generator."

 +++
-A somewhat [recent trend](https://www.google.com/trends/explore#q=static%20site%20generator) in web development has been the rise of statically-generated sites: sites that in the end are just HTML pages and CSS, but with the benefits of templates, partials, and a lot of the blogging features that we are used to having with a full Content Management System: categories, tags, pagination, sorting, etc. I decided to finally get in on the trend with this site, made in Hugo, the Golang-based site generator.<!--more-->
+A somewhat [recent trend](https://www.google.com/trends/explore#q=static%20site%20generator) in web development has been the rise of statically-generated sites: sites that in the end are just HTML pages and CSS, but with the benefits of templates, partials, and a lot of the blogging features that we are used to having with a full Content Management System: categories, tags, pagination, sorting, etc. I decided to finally get in on the trend with this site, made in Hugo, the Golang-based site generator.

 Lorem ipsum etc etc